nikk-o/SimpleAllocationOperatorsChecker/README.md

 Simple checker that triggers some basic sanity checks when using <i> new </i> and <i> delete </i> operators.

 Functionalities:
-  - Show warning when <i> delete </i> is called on a null
+  - Show warning when <i> delete </i> is called on a nullptr
-  - Show warning when <i> delete </i> is called multiple times on same memory location
+  - Show warning when <i> delete </i> is called multiple times on the same memory location
-  - Show warning when fields or methods are accessed through an instance that has been deallocated with <i> delete </i>
+  - Show warning when fields or methods are accessed through an instance that has been deallocated with <i> delete </i> operator
-  - Show warning when objects were instantiated with <i> new </i> operator without calling delete before leaving scope / program ends
+  - Show warning when objects were instantiated with <i> new </i> operator without calling delete afterwards at some point
   - Show warning when there is possibility of calling delete on nullptr (e.g. when nullability isn't checked with if statement)

 ## Setup